James Martin II: Military service

 USS Richmond, Baton Rouge, Louisiana, 1863.

-Assigned briefly to land duties at the naval barracks in Portsmouth and Brooklyn, he was then reassigned to the on January 31, 1862, where he continued to serve until transferred to the on May 18, 1863.
-Returned to land duties in August of that year, he re-enlisted again and was promoted to the rank of sergeant on August 26, 1863, and returned to the USS Richmond.
-Engaged with other Union soldiers and sailors in attacks on Fort St. Philip, Fort Jackson and the Chalmette batteries in Louisiana under the command of Admiral David Farragut from April 16 to 28, 1862, Martin was also present for the resulting surrender of New Orleans to Union forces, as well as the attack on Vicksburg, Mississippi in late June and early July that same year.
+Assigned briefly to land duties at the naval barracks in Portsmouth and Brooklyn, he was then reassigned to the on 31 January 1862, where he continued to serve until transferred to the on 18 May 1863.
+Returned to land duties in August of that year, he re-enlisted again and was promoted to the rank of sergeant on 26 August 1863, and returned to the USS Richmond.
+Engaged with other Union soldiers and sailors in attacks on Fort St. Philip, Fort Jackson and the Chalmette batteries in Louisiana under the command of Admiral David Farragut from 16 to 28 April 1862, Martin was also present for the resulting surrender of New Orleans to Union forces, as well as the attack on Vicksburg, Mississippi in late June and early July that same year.

-Still attached to Farragut's squadron in 1864, which had been engaged in a blockade of Mobile, Alabama since November 1, 1863, and serving as a sergeant stationed aboard the USS Richmond, he performed the actions for which he would later be awarded the U.S. Medal of Honor.
-As captain of a gun during the Battle of Mobile Bay on the morning of August 5, 1864, he displayed "coolness and good conduct" as he continued firing for two hours, helping to damage the and destroy the batteries at Fort Morgan while under heavy enemy fire which damaged his ship and killed several of his fellow crewmen.
+Still attached to Farragut's squadron in 1864, which had been engaged in a blockade of Mobile, Alabama since 1 November 1863, and serving as a sergeant stationed aboard the USS Richmond, he performed the actions for which he would later be awarded the U.S. Medal of Honor.
+As captain of a gun during the Battle of Mobile Bay on the morning of 5 August 1864, he displayed "coolness and good conduct" as he continued firing for two hours, helping to damage the and destroy the batteries at Fort Morgan while under heavy enemy fire which damaged his ship and killed several of his fellow crewmen.